pyspark-ai/pyspark-ai/README.md

 | Tablet    |   1500 | 5500 |     2500 | 4000 |    null |

 For a detailed walkthrough of the transformations, please refer to our [transform_dataframe.ipynb](https://github.com/databrickslabs/pyspark-ai/blob/master/examples/transform_dataframe.ipynb) notebook.

+You can also optionally enable vector similarity search, to improve the accuracy of transform query generation.
+For a detailed walkthrough, please refer to our [].

 ### Data Ingestion
 If you have [set up the Google Python client](https://developers.google.com/docs/api/quickstart/python), you can ingest data via search engine: